awsdocs/amazon-eks-user-guide/doc_source/getting-started-eksctl.md

 ------

-## Create your Amazon EKS cluster and worker nodes<a name="eksctl-create-cluster"></a>
+## Create your Amazon EKS cluster and compute<a name="eksctl-create-cluster"></a>

-This section helps you to create an Amazon EKS cluster and a managed worker node group\.
+This section helps you to create an Amazon EKS cluster with a compute option to run your applications\.
 The latest Kubernetes version available in Amazon EKS is installed so that you can take advantage of the latest Kubernetes and Amazon EKS features\.
 Some features are not available on older versions of Kubernetes\.

 **Important**
 Make sure that the AWS Security Token Service \(STS\) endpoint for the Region that your cluster is in is enabled for your account\.
-If the endpoint is not enabled, then worker nodes will fail to join the cluster during cluster creation\.
+If the endpoint is not enabled, then nodes will fail to join the cluster during cluster creation\.
 For more information, see [Activating and deactivating AWS STS in an AWS Region](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_enable-regions.html#sts-regions-activate-deactivate)\.

 **To create your cluster with `eksctl`**

-1. Choose a tab below that matches your workload requirements\.
-If you want to create a cluster that only runs pods on AWS Fargate, choose **AWS Fargate\-only cluster**\.
-If you only intend to run Linux workloads on your cluster, choose **Cluster with Linux\-only workloads**\.
-If you want to run Linux and Windows workloads on your cluster, choose **Cluster with Linux and Windows workloads**\.
+1. Choose a tab below that best matches your compute requirements\.
+Though the following procedure will create a cluster with one compute option, you can add any of the other options after your cluster is created\.
+To learn more about each option, see [Amazon EKS compute](eks-compute.md)\.
+If you want to create a cluster that only runs Linux applications on AWS Fargate, then choose **AWS Fargate – Linux**\.
+If you intend to run Linux applications on Amazon EC2 instances, then choose **Managed nodes – Linux**\.
+If you want to run Windows applications on Amazon EC2 instances, then choose **Self\-managed nodes – Windows**\.

 ------
-#### [ AWS Fargate\-only cluster ]
+#### [ AWS Fargate – Linux ]

+**Note**
+You can only use AWS Fargate with Amazon EKS in some regions\.
+Before using Fargate with Amazon EKS, ensure that the region that you want to use is supported\.
+For more information, see [Getting started with AWS Fargate using Amazon EKS](fargate-getting-started.md)\.

    Create your Amazon EKS cluster with Fargate support with the following command\.
 You can replace *prod* with your own value and you can replace `us-west-2` with any [Amazon EKS Fargate supported Region](fargate.md)\.